felixhao28/distributed-job-scheduler/README.md

 ./cli.py add_job job_script.sh data_1
 ```

-Each time a job is added or a worker becomes idle, the scheduler will try to assign a job to an idle worker from the waiting list.
+Each time a job is added or a worker becomes idle, the scheduler will assign a job from the waiting list to an idle worker.

-If all workers are busy, the job will be added to a waiting list.
-Jobs in the waiting list can be removed specifying the same script and arguments.
+If all workers are busy, the scheduler will add the job to a waiting list.
+The user can remove jobs in the waiting list by specifying the same script and arguments.
 If multiple jobs share the same script and arguments, all of them will be removed.

 ```bash